topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 #### Step 2.
 Boot the D3-G
 After executing the **reboot** command, observe the boot log to verify that the PCIe device is recognized by the system.
-Look for messages such as telechips-pcie: Link up, which indicate that the PCIe link has been successfully established.
+Look for messages such as **telechips-pcie: Link up**, which indicate that the PCIe link has been successfully established.

 ```
 $ reboot